serverlessinc/containers/example-deno/README.md

 # Deno V2 Example for Serverless Container Framework

-[Serverless Container Framework (SCF)](https://serverless.com/containers/docs) is a tool that eases development and deployment of containerized applications to AWS Lambda and/or AWS Fargate ECS.
+[Serverless Container Framework (SCF)](https://serverless.com/containers/docs) is a tool that simplifies the development and deployment of containerized applications to AWS Lambda and/or AWS Fargate ECS.

-This example demonstrates how to develop and deploy a simple and performant web application using Deno V2 and the Oak framework using the Serverless Container Framework.
+This example demonstrates the development and deployment of a simple, performant web application built with Deno V2, the Oak framework, and the Serverless Container Framework.

 ## Features

 - **Deno V2 Support:** Utilizes the official Deno V2 image to run your Deno application.
 - **Oak Framework:** Utilizes the [Oak framework](https://deno.land/x/oak), a middleware framework for handling HTTP requests.
-- **TypeScript:** Utilizes TypeScript for the application codebase.
+- **TypeScript:** Uses TypeScript for the application codebase.
-- **Compute Flexibility:** Configure the container's compute type to either run as an AWS Lambda function (`awsLambda`) or on AWS Fargate ECS (`awsFargateEcs`) via SCF and a multi-stage Dockerfile is already provided.
+- **Compute Flexibility:** Configure the container's compute type to run either as an AWS Lambda function (`awsLambda`) or on AWS Fargate ECS (`awsFargateEcs`).
+A multi-stage Dockerfile is provided to support these configurations.
-- **Local Development:** SCF supports a rich development mode that supports local emulation of AWS ALB routing and AWS Lambda and AWS Fargate ECS.
-Develop and test your Deno application locally with near-production parity.
+- **Local Development:** SCF includes a rich development mode that emulates AWS ALB routing, AWS Lambda, and AWS Fargate ECS locally, allowing you to develop and test your Deno application with near-production parity.

 ## Prerequisites

-**Docker:** Install and start Docker Desktop as it is required.
+**Docker:** Install and start Docker Desktop, as it is required.
 Get it [here](https://www.docker.com).

 **Serverless Framework:** Serverless Container Framework is a feature of the Serverless Framework.